cfzimmerman/my-website/README.md

 # my-website

-My personal website!
-Check it out at [cfzimmerman.com](https://www.cfzimmerman.com/).
+This was my old personal website, now replaced with the much simpler page at [cfzimmerman.com](https://www.cfzimmerman.com/).